DSIW/overtimer/README.md

 * Start timer with setting start time when you're already working
 * Show weekly and total overtime for last 8 weeks
 * Export/import time logs in JSON format
-* Daily backups after 17:00 after stopping the timer
+* Daily backups after 17:00 when stopping the timer

 ## Getting started